ravi1997/project-2025-10-2220-42-01/docs/activation_functions.md

 - Combination of linear and sigmoid
 - Smooth, non-monotonic behavior
 - Requires sigmoid computation
+- Leverages the same `stable_sigmoid` core used by Sigmoid/Softplus for numerical safety

 ### GELU (Gaussian Error Linear Unit)
 GELU uses the Gaussian CDF for smooth approximation.